galenhuntington/hpre/README.md

 `otherwise` is not part of the language, but defined in the standard Prelude as the value `True`.

-The first thing that bugs me about `otherwise` is that it's _bulky_.
+The first thing that bugs me about `otherwise` is that it’s _bulky_.
 In many cases, as in the above two, it visually dwarfs the other parts of the code, including the important condition.